ydk-tellurion/colorizeDiffusion/readme.md

 A simple but effective solution to remove spatial entanglement might be directly generating amounts of semantically paired images as training data using image variation methods,
 yet this semantic alignment still results in the distribution problem.

-We've solved the spatial entanglement in the latest implementation, will be released soon.

 When using stylized image like ***The Starry Night*** for style transfer, try **Attention injection** with **Karras**-based sampler.
 ![img](assets/style%20transfer.png)